-Venezuela’s Maduro tries to recast his authoritarian image, and Guaido confronts a rebellion
+Venezuela’s Maduro tries to recast his authoritarian image, and Guaidó confronts a rebellion

 Trump administration to tap into frozen Venezuelan government funds to revive efforts to oust Maduro

-Capriles for months has engaged in secretive talks with Maduro’s government, according to three people familiar with the negotiations.
-He has offered few details, but said he had spoken directly with Turkish officials — top Maduro allies — about the December vote, and acknowledged negotiating with Maduro’s government to free political prisoners.
+Capriles for months has engaged in secretive talks with Maduro’s government, according to three people familiar with the negotiations who spoke on the condition of anonymity.
+He has offered few details but said he had spoken directly with Turkish officials — top Maduro allies — about the December vote and acknowledged negotiating with Maduro’s government to free political prisoners.

 Maduro’s government, meanwhile, has launched a charm offensive, one that observers say is intended to undermine efforts by the Trump administration to isolate him internationally.
-On Monday, Maduro pardoned 110 opposition politicians, including Guaido’s jailed former chief of staff, Roberto Marrero.
-On Tuesday, Maduro’s Foreign Minister Jorge Arreaza invited the European Union to send observers for the December elections for the National Assembly.
+On Monday, Maduro pardoned 110 opposition politicians, including Guaidó’s jailed former chief of staff, Roberto Marrero.
+On Tuesday, Maduro’s foreign minister, Jorge Arreaza, invited the European Union to send observers for the December elections for the National Assembly.

 The majority of the opposition has boycotted the vote, citing fraud in the last two major elections, which Maduro used to consolidate power.
-In a letter to the European Union, Arreaza said the country would allow U.N. observers and insisted that “all political parties” would get media coverage and access to audits of vote counts.
+In a letter to the E.U., Arreaza said the country would allow U.N. observers and insisted “all political parties” would get media coverage and access to audits of vote counts.

 “All these guarantees are the product of an intense dialogue process,” Arreaza wrote.

-U.S. officials are voicing alarm that the European Union might be wavering on Maduro.
+U.S. officials are voicing alarm that the E.U. might be wavering on Maduro.
 Elliott Abrams, the U.S. special representative to Venezuela, said recent communications between E.U. foreign policy chief Josep Borrell, Capriles and former Guaidó ally Stalin Gonzalez appeared to be strengthening Maduro’s hand.

 “We are concerned about the E.U. role,” Abrams told The Washington Post on Thursday.
 “We know that there have been contacts between Capriles, Gonzalez and Borrell, but we don’t know the full story.